 If they would like to speak to someone but have reservations about talking to anyone they know, they may choose to access services where they can engage with others in a similar position.
-One example is the Friends and Family Forum D facilitated by The Lucy Faithfull Foundation - a space for family members and friends of people who have been viewing sexual images of children or sexually communicating with a child online.
+One example is the Family and Friends Forum a facilitated by The Lucy Faithfull Foundation - a space for family members and friends of people who have been viewing sexual images of children or sexually communicating with a child online.
 Here non-offending parents can seek support from others in similar situations, by anonymously sharing experiences, thoughts and knowledge.